-The Board is comprised of a chair and 18 directors, senior marketing scientists or finance professionals from constituent organizations who collectively represent diverse backgrounds, possess knowledge of marketing measurement & business, and have concern for the marketing community as a whole.
+The MASB Board is comprised of a chair and directors who are senior marketing scientists and finance professionals from constituent organizations who collectively represent diverse backgrounds, possess knowledge of marketing measurement and have concern for the marketing community as a whole.

 MASB will delve into the practices underlying the development and management of ideal measures as well as those practices utilized to create knowledge, determine causality, and apply to process management for improved return.